BboyAwey/maxios/README.md

     key: string
   }
   loading?: TLoading
-  error?: TRequestError<Payload, OriginResult>
+  error?: TError<Payload, OriginResult>
-  bizError?: TBizError<OriginResult>
+  statusError?: TStatusError<OriginResult>
   success?: TSuccess<FinalResult>
   anyway?: TAnyway
 }
 ```

-* `axiosConfig`: any configuration that `Axios.request()` accept.
-If the corresponding api configuration has axiosConfig too, they will be merged before request send
-* `indicator`: a function which is used to indicate if the response data is correct.
-It accepts the origin response data as the only argument, and if it returns `true`, then the `success` handler will be executed otherwise the `bizError` handler will be executed.
-The default indicator is `() => true`
+* `isError`: a function which is used to indicate if the response data is correct or not.
+It accepts the origin response data as the only argument.
+If it's been omitted or if it returns `false`, then the `success` handler will be executed otherwise the `error` handlers will be executed.
+The default isError indicator is `() => false`
 * `extractor`: a function which is used to extract data from origin axios response data and the result will be pass to `success` handler.
 The default extractor is `(res: AxiosResponse<OriginResult, Payload>) => res.data`
 * `request`: a custome request fucntion.
 Maxios use `axios.request()` to send request to remote service by default, but if `request` is defined here it will use it instead.
 It accepts an axios request config object as the only argument and should return a promise instance
 * `cache`: specifies should maxios use caching for the response data
   * `cache.type`: specifies which type of caching should maxios use to store the response data.
 It should be one of the `memory`, `session`(session storage) or `local`(local storage)
   * `cache.key`: a key which is used to store the response data in cache
 * `loading`: a callback function which will be executed when fetch loading status changed.
 It recieves an argument `status` to indecate if it is loading right now
-* `error`: a callback function which will be executed when response status code is not right.
+* `statusError`: a callback function which will be executed when response status code is not right.
 It recieves an argument `axiosError`.
-And it can return `true` to use next `error` callbacks from upper layers
+And it can return `false` to stop Maxios to execute next `statusError` callbacks from upper layers
-* `bizError`: a callback function which will be executed when `indicator` returns false.
+* `error`: a callback function which will be executed when `isError` returns true.
 It recieves an argument `data` as the origin response data.
-And it can return `true` to executed next `bizError` callbacks from upper layers
+And it can return `false` to stop Maxios to execut next `error` callbacks from upper layers
 * `success`: a callback function which will be executed when `indicator` returns true.
 It recieves an argument `data` as the final response data (the data has been handled by `extractor`).
 * `anyway`: a callback function which will be always executed.